Sioux Falls Two-Day Getaway

 A sculpture-filled downtown, a famous park and nearby outdoor rec funnel visitors to South Dakota’s biggest metro, Sioux Falls.

-For more animal encounters, the 45-acre Great Plains Zoo and Delbridge Museum of Natural History houses more than 1,000 creatures from around the world, including 23 endangered species.
+For more animal encounters, the 45-acre Great Plains Zoo and Delbridge Museum of Natural History houses more than 1,000 creatures.

 Meal You'll Remember

 On balmy nights, outdoor seating at Paramount Studio and Wine Bar lets diners enjoy the view of downtown's SculptureWalk and historic buildings.
 Linger over drinks-we loved the slightly sweet Strawberry Basil Grande Martini with a dusting of black pepper-then nosh on dishes like regional fave chislic (pan-fried cubes of beef) or Paramount Pizza.
 A delicate tiramisu rounds out your meal.